The three most commonly used Digital Voice modes in Amateur Radio are:

 while others connect directly to your router or Internet modem.
 In other configurations, a Raspberry Pi is employed as part of the system.

-Here are links to two of the available hotspots.
+Here are links to three of the available hotspots.
 There are many others.

 NOTE: very recently, Sharkrf has stopped production of the Openspot.
 They are in the process of manufacturing an upgraded model which will include wifi instead of the wired RJ-45 connection in the original.
 The new Openspot2 is supposed to be available sometime this fall.

 The Zumspot, which was disappearing from the market has also come back to life recently.